elastic/kibana/src/plugins/data/server/server.api.md

 //
 // @public (undocumented)
 export interface ISearchSetup {
-    // Warning: (ae-forgotten-export) The symbol "TRegisterSearchStrategy" needs to be exported by the entry point index.d.ts
-    registerSearchStrategy: TRegisterSearchStrategy;
+    registerSearchStrategy: (name: string, strategy: ISearchStrategy) => void;
 }

 // Warning: (ae-missing-release-tag) "ISearchStart" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface ISearchStart {
+    getSearchStrategy: (name: string) => ISearchStrategy;
+    // Warning: (ae-forgotten-export) The symbol "RequestHandlerContext" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "IKibanaSearchRequest" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "TGetSearchStrategy" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "IKibanaSearchResponse" needs to be exported by the entry point index.d.ts
-    getSearchStrategy: TGetSearchStrategy;
+    //
+    // (undocumented)
+    search: (context: RequestHandlerContext, request: IKibanaSearchRequest, options: any) => Promise<IKibanaSearchResponse>;
 }

 // Warning: (ae-missing-release-tag) "ISearchStrategy" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export interface ISearchStrategy<T extends TStrategyTypes> {
+export interface ISearchStrategy {
     // (undocumented)
-    cancel?: ISearchCancel<T>;
+    cancel?: (context: RequestHandlerContext, id: string) => Promise<void>;
+    // Warning: (ae-forgotten-export) The symbol "IEsSearchRequest" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "IEsSearchResponse" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
-    search: ISearch<T>;
+    search: (context: RequestHandlerContext, request: IEsSearchRequest, options?: ISearchOptions) => Promise<IEsSearchResponse>;
 }

 // @public (undocumented)